Menu

 • Air distribution dampers: usually installed with manual and automatic control types and are responsible for distributing air completely uniformly in the air distribution channels.

-air washer diagram
+air washer machine

-air washer unit
+air washer cooling capacity

 How to Choose the Most Suitable Air Washer?